LrWm3/kubernetes-prod-research/README.md

 - [ ] Low overhead, supports up to 1000 activations per second
   - Fast cold spin-up time, [100ms cold-start](https://github.com/fission/fission#performance-100msec-cold-start)
   - Unknown warm spin-up time, couldn't find out from docs
+  - Maybe? its whole thing is being fast so I'd hope so.
 - [x] [Documentation](https://docs.fission.io/), [kubernetes documentation](https://docs.fission.io/installation/kubernetessetup/) in particular
-- [ ] Tightly coupled with kubernetes, would like to leverage kubernetes CRDs and avoid yet another CLI tool if I could
+- [x] Tightly coupled with kubernetes, would like to leverage kubernetes CRDs and avoid yet another CLI tool if I could
   - [Has its own CLI](https://docs.fission.io/installation/)
+  - Is definitely tightly coupled with kubernetes
 - [ ] Helm deployments would be a plus
 - [ ] Well-defined CICD pipeline
 - [ ] UI for managing functions